unicode-org/message-format-wg/exploration/selection-matching-options.md

 ### Column-First

 Each _selector_ receives a list of "available" _keys_.
 From this list, the _selector_ eliminates non-matching items and orders the _keys_ according to the preference of the _selector_.
 When the last _selector_ has finished, the first item in the remaining keys becomes the pattern.
-Ordering is maintained for preceding columns, that is, _selector_ number 2 can only reorder items whose _selector_ number 1 key match.

 **Pros**
 + Variants can be written in any order and produce a consistent result.